-This makes it the easiest and most accessible online engagement tool available to government and private sector organisations.
+This makes it the easiest and most accessible online engagement tool available to government and private sector organizations.

 If you would like a copy of our latest report, please contact us firstname.lastname@example.org.

-2. Use headings to organise your project description content
+2. Use headings to organize your project description content

 Participants who use screen readers will use heading structures in order to navigate the content on your site.

-While EHQ already has built-in heading structures for its page templates, you should also use pre-defined heading styles in project description when engaging online.
+While EHQ already has built-in heading structures for its page templates, you should also use pre-defined heading styles in project descriptions when engaging online.

-By using headings (<h1>, <h2>, etc.) correctly and strategically, the content of your website is better organised and easily read by a screen reader for people with a visual impairment.
+By using headings (<h1>, <h2>, etc.) correctly and strategically, the content of your website is better organized and easily read by a screen reader for people with a visual impairment.

-It’s important that you do not simply pick a header just because it looks good visually (which can confuse screen reader users); instead, use your headings to organise content.
+It’s important that you do not simply pick a header just because it looks good visually (which can confuse screen reader users); instead, use your headings to organize content.

 Some things to consider;